 |Clarity of statements|| |

 |Ability to overpay or underpay mortgage|

 |Online access|| |

 Star ratings based on a June 2019 Which? survey of 3,574 members of the general public, in which 387 people told us they had their mortgage with Barclays.

 What kinds of mortgages does Barclays offer?

-When we checked in July 2018, there were more than 80 different mortgages available from Barclays.
-Most were fixed-rate deals lasting two, three, five or 10 years.
+When we checked in September 2019, there were more than 100 different mortgages available from Barclays.
+Most were fixed-rate deals - meaning your interest rate stays the same for a set 'initial period'.
+Barclays' fixed-rate mortgages had initial periods lasting two, three, five and 10 years.